eb-del/mettle/content/Races/Subraces/Household Divinities.md

   -
 ---

-**Household divinities** are a unique subrace of [[Ephemerals#Spirits|ephemeral spirit]] that lives in household earthenware vessels, such as lidded pots, jars, urns, and ovens, granting those vessels supernatural properties.
+**Household divinities** are a subrace of [[Ephemerals#Spirits|ephemeral spirit]], known for living in household earthenware vessels, such as lidded pots, jars, urns, and ovens, granting those vessels supernatural properties.

 # Description
 Household divinities are invisible and immaterial.
 They have very little ability to interact with the physical world, yet produce phenomena extremely similar to (and often mistaken for) [[Psyche#Ensoulment|ensoulment]] or [[quirk magic]].
 For this reason, household divinities are also often mistaken for [[wisps]].
 Unlike wisps, however, household divinities exhibit a personality, a social tendency, an individual consciousness, an understanding of property, and a sense of courtesy.